 Although it usually won’t be a problem, it’s understandable that you might not want your employer to know that you’re working on other projects.
 Be careful, though, because your employment contract might forbid you to take on outside work, especially if there is a risk of competition with your current employer.

-Your tax affairs are entirely confidential and HMRC will not inform your employer if you also register as self-employed.
+Your tax affairs are entirely confidential and HMRC won’t inform your employer if you also register as self-employed.
 However, be aware that if you form a limited company your details are publicly available at Companies House, so your employer could find out about your business that way.

 Of course, we’d never recommend that you mislead your employer.
 However, it’s possible to start outside work without disclosing it.
 Just be aware that you do so at your own risk.